SlashDevSlashGnoll/slashdevslashgnoll.github.io/_posts/2020-11-29-unit-testing-combine.md

   <br>
   <br>
 # TestScheduler
 I mentioned before that in the unit test we want to "control time".
-What I meant by that is the `TestScheduler` is a special type of scheduler that only executes work on its queue when it's told to.
+What I meant by that is we want the ability to decide during our tests when time moves forward.
+The `TestScheduler` lets us do just that, because it is a special type of scheduler that only executes work on its queue when it's told to.
 What this means in a test is that we can set up our publishers inputs and subscriptions and then tell the scheduler when and how far ahead to move its "clock".
 This allows us control when scheduled work occurs and gives us 2 major benefits: